-Labor and Delivery
+Labor or Delivery

 The safety and effectiveness and the pharmacokinetics of oxycodone hydrochloride capsules in pediatric patients below the age of 18 have not been established.

-Elderly patients (aged 65 years or older) may have increased sensitivity to oxycodone hydrochloride.
+Elderly patients (aged 65 years or older) may have increased sensitivity to oxycodone.
 In general, use caution when selecting a dose for an elderly patient, usually starting at the low end of the dosing range, reflecting the greater frequency of decreased hepatic, renal, or cardiac function and of concomitant disease or other drug therapy.

 Drug Abuse and Dependence